JS-RML/high_speed_scooping/README.md

     - ***thumb_scoop_stiffness***: position gain of thumb after collision
     - ***digit_grasp_position***: position of fingertips in the motor frame for grasping the object

-The gripper's parameters are illustrated below:
+The parameters of setting the gripper's configurations are illustrated below:
 <p align = "left">
 <img src="media/HSS_contact_parameter.png" width="800">
 </p>